 These days, visitors are venturing outside the French Quarter to see what else this culture-rich city has to offer.

 The French Quarter has long been restored to its vibrant glory, filled with restaurants, bars, shops, galleries — and of course bawdy Bourbon Street is bacchanalian as ever.
 But these days, visitors are venturing outside of this area to see what else the culture-rich city has to offer.
 Frenchman Street paves a lively, jazz-infused path through the hip Marigny, which is lined with colorful Creole cottages and home to eclectic restaurants and spirited bars and music venues.
 Upriver of the French Quarter, past Canal Street, the Central Business District has exploded with activity in recent years.
-This is where the majority of the city’s hotels can be found, like the newly opened NOPSI, a hotel situated in a historic building that once housed the city’s former power and transportation company, and the Hideaway Report-recommended Windsor Court Hotel, an opulent English-inspired retreat tucked between Poydras and Canal.
+This is where the majority of the city’s hotels can be found, like the newly opened Eliza Jane and the Windsor Court Hotel, an opulent English-inspired retreat tucked between Poydras and Canal in the CBD.

 Nearby, the revitalized Arts District is filled with museums and galleries by day and cutting-edge restaurants and bars by night.
 Easily accessible by streetcar, the Garden District is known for the lavish antebellum mansions lining oak-draped St. Charles Avenue.
 Also Uptown is Freret Street, a quickly expanding retail and restaurant corridor, and Magazine Street, its more elegant older sister.
 Be sure to dedicate a day to shopping at the boutiques and antique stores along Magazine before enjoying dinner at one of the neighborhood’s celebrated restaurants.